 What if my product contains animal products such as meat, eggs, dairy or honey?

 If the feed for the animal product contains high GMO risk ingredients such as corn or soy, testing is required to show that those ingredients meet our standard.
 The feed does not need to be Non-GMO Project Verified as long as it meets our testing requirements (though if it is verified, that certainly speeds up the verification process).
-If you are a producer of animal products, please download this outline of the Non-GMO Project’s requirements.
+If you are a producer of animal products, please download an outline of the Non-GMO Project’s requirements.

 Honey: If your product contains honey, we require documentation showing that the 4-mile radius surrounding the beehives is free from all high-risk commercial agriculture and that any supplemental feed is compliant with our standard.